puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 ## VM Setup

 Start by launching your virtualization software.
-It may open with a New Virtual Machine dialogue or wizard; if you see this, close out of it.
-This dialogue is for creating a new virtual machine, and will mislead you if you're trying to open the Learning VM file.
+(Don't be tempted by any dialogues or wizards that pop up the first time you open the software.
+These will walk you through creating a *new* virtual machine, and will mislead you if you're trying to open the *existing* Learning VM file.)

 Depending on what virtualization software you're using, there are some slight variations in how you'll open Learning VM file.